Skip to the content.

 The firmware for the SF2000 is actually located on the microSD card, in a file called bisrv.asd located in the bios folder.
 This file is a monolithic binary blob, which contains the device's OS, the emulators, their settings... basically everything.
 Data Frog have issued some firmware updates for the device since launch; the updates have added new features (e.g., additional language support, favourites, history, etc.), but have also occasionally introduced bugs (e.g., some SNES games run very slowly until they are quit and launched again, etc.).
 Data Frog have published a YouTube video showing how to update the firmware on the device, which you can find here; the video's description contains a link to where you can download the latest firmware.
 Note that Data Frog's official firmware update/reinstallation process involves fully erasing the device's microSD card and replacing its contents with a fresh set of files - this will also erase any user-created files including saves states or user-installed ROMs.
 You can learn more about save state files and how to back them up in the Save States section.

 Note that Data Frog's official server for downloading firmware is very slow, with typical transfers taking many hours to complete as their firmware images are full images including ROM files.
 If you don't care about the stock ROM files, an alternative method for downloading the latest firmware without the ROM files is to use Tadpole.
 Refer to Tadpole's documentation for more information.
+You can also download ROM-free copies of various firmware versions compiled by Dteyn here.

 Date Version Notes